 The H1 2018 average realised rough diamond price increased by four per cent to US$162/carat (H1 2017: US$156/carat) due to a 1.6 per cent increase in the average rough price index and an improvement in the sales mix, driven by the substantial volumes of lower value goods sold in H1 2017, following the Indian demonetisation programme in late 2016.
 Excluding this impact, the average value of the production mix was lower in H1 2018 as a higher proportion of lower value carats was delivered from Orapa and Gahcho Kué.

-Full year production guidance remains unchanged at 26-28 million carats, subject to trading conditions.
+Full year production guidance1 remains unchanged at 34 to 36 million carats, subject to trading conditions.